dmidlo/histdata.com-tools/README.md

                         Directory Used to save data. default is "./data/"

 Sidecar:
-  --sidecar             submit this run to the local Temporal sidecar --sidecar-start       start the sidecar server and worker fleet only when no healthy sidecar is running --sidecar-submit-only
+  --sidecar             submit this run to the local Temporal sidecar (default runtime) --foreground          run through the compatibility foreground runtime instead of the default sidecar runtime --sidecar-start       start the sidecar server and worker fleet only when no healthy sidecar is running --no-sidecar-start    submit to the sidecar only when a healthy sidecar is already running --sidecar-submit-only
                         submit the sidecar job without waiting for its result